scaffold-eth/create-eth-extensions/README.md

 Next we will ship our subgraph!
 You will need to give your subgraph a version after executing this command. (e.g. 0.0.1).

 ```
-yarn local-ship
+yarn subgraph:local-ship
 ```

 > This command does the following all in one… 🚀🚀🚀

 - Copies the contracts ABI from the hardhat/deployments folder
 - Generates the networks.json file
 - Generates AssemblyScript types from the subgraph schema and the contract ABIs.
 - Compiles and checks the mapping functions.
 - … and deploy a local subgraph!

 > If you get an error ts-node you can install it with the following command